jnetterf/owl-webapp/README.md

 owl-webapp
 ==========

-owl-webapp is a web client for Owl, a real-time data viewer and server for GetData.
-It's written in React.
+owl-webapp is a web client for Owl, a real-time data viewer and server for [GetData](http://getdata.sourceforge.net/).
+It uses [Facebook React](https://github.com/facebook/react).

 Setup and Usage
 ---------------